Naturopathic Medicine

 • Requesting clinical or laboratory functional tests to identify the cause of your health problem.

-Dr Alain also considers your biological, psychological, and social factors, as well as your family history, genetic makeup, and environmental risk factors, to help you achieve your health and well-being goals.
+Dr. Alain also considers your biological, psychological, and social factors, as well as your family history, genetic makeup, and environmental risk factors, to help you achieve your health and well-being goals.

-Naturopathic Practitioners have Advanced Training in Behavioural & Lifestyle Medicine
+Naturopathic Practitioners have Advanced Training in Behavioural & Lifestyle Medicine.

 Given that a large proportion of chronic diseases are potentially preventable through modifiable lifestyle changes, Naturopathic Medicine Practitioners are well-positioned to treat and manage various behavioural and psychological health concerns throughout all stages of a patient’s life.
 [16]